Welcome to this Mexico City travel blog!

 Lastly, read up on what’s going on in the city before you come.
 Look out for public holidays and cultural events happening to avoid disappointment.

-It is worth noting that there are many great hostels in Mexico City that offer you a wealth of information about current events happening in the city.
+It is worth noting that there are many hostels in Mexico City offering a wealth of information about current events happening in the city.

 There are lots of festivals and events happening.
 Planning your trip around one of these would really add to your overall experience so it’s good to anticipate how many days in Mexico City you’ll need.

 Mexico City Travel Blog